When Heartstrings Collapse

-This series explores the cross-over between physical and emotional associa-tions.
-Glitches, which appeared through the artist’s photographic process through the microscope, became adopted to describe the relationship one has to their own internal body - inherently unfamiliar.
+Heartstrings Collapse explores the cross-over between physicality and emotionality.
+Glitches, which appear through a microscopy photographic process, describe the relationship one has to their own internal body: Inherent but unfamiliar.
 They behave as vulnerabilities in the technology’s anatomy, abstractly exposing themselves.
-Likewise, although internal workings aren’t typically seen, human emotions do physically manifest them-selves through involuntary malfunctions, like a stream of sweat down the forehead from anxiety, cheeks turning red from embarrassment, or a choke when lost for words.
+Although internal workings aren’t typically seen, emotions physically manifest themselves through involuntary malfunctions, like a stream of sweat down the forehead from anxiety, cheeks turning red from embarrassment, or a choke when lost for words.

-When Heartstrings Collapse adopts physical manifestations of emotions as image titles, like Tremble, Sweat, Choke, Twitch, Palpitate and Blush.
+The series adopts such physical manifestations of emotions as image titles, such as Tremble, Sweat, Choke, Twitch, Palpitate and Blush.

 Rose Tinted